There are two main types of stroke:

 Representation of the CPR technique.

-CPR consists of two phases that alternate:
+CPR consists of two alternating phases:

 Chest compressions: These maintain blood circulation.